Lead Tracking (Signup)

 Lead not attributed

-customerKey/customer_keymatches your real internal user IDaffitor_click_idwas available when expected- you are not accidentally testing only in debug mode
+customerKey/customer_keymatches your real internal user IDaffitor_click_idwas available when expected- you are not testing only in debug mode

 Wrong identifier used later in payments

-signup(customerKey, email)customer_keyin sale API callsaffitor_customer_keyin Stripe metadata
+signup(customerKey, email)customer_keyin server-side tracking callsaffitor_customer_keyin Stripe metadata

 Duplicate signup tracking

-- avoiding duplicate frontend submissions
+- guard against duplicate frontend submissions

 What to Do Next